Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-\paragraph{\textbf{INR}}The central idea behind Implicit Neural Representation (INR) is to convert explicit information into implicit model weights through unsupervised training.
-Specifically, given an input coordinate $\bm{x} \in \mathbb{R}^{p}$, we are interested in learning a function that maps $\bm{x}$ to a quantity of interest $\bm{y} \in \mathbb{R}^{N}$.
+\textbf{Overview of INRs.} The central idea behind INR is to convert explicit information into implicit model weights through unsupervised training.
+Specifically, given an input coordinate $\bm{x} \in \mathbb{R}^{p}$, we are interested in learning a function that maps $\bm{x}$ to a quantity of interest $\bm{y} \in \mathbb{R}^{d}$.
 Such a mapping can be approximated by a neural network, typically a Multilayer Perceptron (MLP), $\varphi_\omega(\bm{x})$ parametrized by the weights $\omega$:

-where $p$ is the input dimension and $N$ is the output dimension (e.g., $N=1$ for scalar fields, $N=3$ for RGB values).
+where $p$ is the input dimension and $d$ is the output dimension (e.g., $d=1$ for scalar fields, $d=3$ for RGB values).

 To query a multi-dimensional tensor $\bm{I} \in \mathbb{R}^{D_1 \times D_2 \times \ldots \times D_p}$, we evaluate the network on a coordinate grid.
 We denote by